MITCriticalData-Colombia/Dengue-MetaData/README.md

           <li><h4>tempearture2007-2018.csv :</h4></li> This file has the data of the averqge temperature of each municipality each month of the year from 2007 till 2018, and the average temperature each year.
         </ul>

-  <li><h3>WorldClimTemperature2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the average temperature values for each Municipality of Colombia in each month from 2007 till 2018
+  <li><h3>WorldClimTemperature2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the average temperature values for each Municipality of Colombia in each month from 2007 till 2018.

+  <li><h3>worldclimPrecipitation2007_2018.ipynb :</h3></li> This file contains a Google Collab notebook, to extract the precipitation values for each Municipality of Colombia in each month from 2007 till 2018.

   <li><h3>DANE_Dengue_Data_Variables.csv :</h3></li> Final file before add the themperature and precipitation data
         <h4> Variables </h4>